mozilla/sccache/docs/DistributedQuickstart.md

 sccache-dist scheduler --config scheduler.conf
 ```

 Like the local server, the scheduler process will daemonize itself unless `SCCACHE_NO_DAEMON=1` is set.
-If the scheduler fails to start you may need to set `RUST_LOG=trace` when starting it to get useful diagnostics.
+If the scheduler fails to start you may need to set `SCCACHE_LOG=trace` when starting it to get useful diagnostics.

 Configure a build server
 ------------------------